African Pygmy Hedgehogs are typically relatively healthy animals, but what issues can appear while living out of the natural habitat?

 Presence of Mites

-According to Lake Howell Animal Clinic, mites are the most common hedgehog health issue requiring veterinarian visits, thought still quite uncommon overall.
+According to Lake Howell Animal Clinic, mites are the most common hedgehog health issue requiring veterinarian visits, though still relatively uncommon overall.

 Since mites are thought to come onto them through another animal or infested wood shavings, there isn’t much you can do.

-A good way to prevent mites is to keeping them in a clean environment and using quality products to clean their cages.
+An excellent way to prevent mites is to keep them in a clean environment and use quality products to clean their cages.

 If you notice the presence of mites, contact a trusted vet for diagnosis.

 The vet will likely perform a skin scrape.
-If diagnosed with mites, the good treatment option is a single topical medication called Revolution (selamectin).
+If diagnosed with mites, the excellent treatment option is a single topical medication called Revolution (selamectin).

-“Although, double check with the veterinary that this product – or any other- is totally safe”.
+“Although, double check with the veterinary that this product – or any other- is safe.”